brechtbilliet/brechtbilliet.github.io/_posts/2022-09-067-breaking-out-of-the-comfort-zone.md

 But if you are not happy anymore and you feel there is no way forward, in your career or life in general...
 Sometimes making the uncomfortable decisions will bring you the best chances.

-I'm need something to look forward to and I want to live my life fully.
+I need something to look forward to and I want to live my life fully.
 I want to bring value and have the feeling I made a difference.
 I know that getting out of my comfort zone will bring me chances and for me it's better to take the occasional bad decision, instead of not taking any decisions at all.